 Grease Interceptor Testing for Miami-Dade FOG2.0

 GHL has been testing grease interceptors for years so we were happy to accommodate this request.
 The test was to be set up as ASME 112.14.3 Type A with a flow rate of 100 gpm.
-Mifab wanted to run until failure as define by 112.14.3/B481/G-101, which is a cumulative removal <90% or an incremental removal <80%.
+MIFAB® wanted to run until failure as define by 112.14.3/B481/G-101, which is a cumulative removal <90% or an incremental removal <80%.
 It was anticipated that this would require testing past the Miami-Dade requirements but the client was interested in the additional information.

 The fact we were testing two units in series, loading solids in the first unit and targeting 99% removal made it obvious that this was not just another performance test.
-Exactly how different it would be really hit home when the skid containing 2000 lbs. of lard arrived at the lab.
+Exactly how different it would be did not really hit home until the skid containing 2000 lbs. of lard arrived at the lab.
 When another skid with 600 lbs. arrived a week later it barely made an impression.